 For wisdom is better than rubies; and all the things that may be desired are not to be compared to it~ Proverbs 8:11 KJV

-Chandler’s favorite food is Cheez-Its and he dreams of becoming a fighter pilot someday.
+Chandler’s favorite food is Cheez-Its.
+He dreams of becoming a fighter pilot someday.
 Chandler knows everything there is to know about airplanes, dolphins and warships.
+Seriously.
+It’s kind of amazing.
 He is convinced that America was the instigator in World War II and is extremely proud of that “fact.”
 He is unfailingly patriotic, has an offbeat sense of humor, and a uniquely quirky way of viewing the world.

 Chandler would rather eat bees than write neatly.

-One afternoon last spring I became desperate.
+One afternoon I became desperate.
 We had ninety minutes and three pages of homework to complete.
 We also needed to do his reading for the week.
-Every page of homework was handwriting intensive and Chandler was in no mood to cooperate.
+Every page of homework was handwriting intensive and Chandler was in a mood.
 I attempted to inspire him with kindness and encouraging words, and he dawdled.
 I tried being stern, but that only intensified his level of stubbornness.

 The next week, sweet little Chandler transformed into a greedy overlord.
 He expected to be rewarded with candy for every single word he wrote.
 He went home with huge bags of candy after our tutoring sessions.
 His handwriting improved dramatically, but only when he was with me and only when I paid the little punk off with candy.

-It wasn’t until Chandler suggested that he should get a piece of candy for every properly written letter that I acknowledged my stupidity.
-That day I began the painful process of ending the madness.
+It wasn’t until Chandler suggested that he should get a piece of candy for every properly written letter that I acknowledged my absolute idiocy.
+That day I began the painful process of dialing back madness.
 Because I had allowed the insanity to continue for so long, it took almost a month to get things back on track.

 I have decided that this whole silly episode was not really about smart or stupid.
 It was about wisdom, or in my case an appalling lack of wisdom.
 My error was in supposing that the problem needed to be solved immediately by any means necessary.

 As I mulled this over, I concluded that many of the missteps we make in life are rooted in the desire to take a short cut to solve a problem or make life easier.
 Drugs and alcohol are a faster and more comfortable way of dealing with pain than self-examination and change.
 Bribing a child will get the job done without the effort necessary to build character and self-discipline.
 Alleviating loneliness with sex does not require the work needed to build healthy lifelong relationships.
-Cheating takes less effort than learning and yelling is easier than discussing.
-Casually dismissing God as a myth appears to make life easier and less complicated, but like every short cut it comes with a hefty price-tag.
+Cheating takes less effort than learning and yelling is easier and faster than calmly discussing issues.
+Casually dismissing God as a myth appears to make life easier and less complicated, but like every short cut in life it comes with a hefty price-tag (Proverbs 1:7).